ampl/mp/doc/tables/mysql.rst

       param ConnectionStr symbolic = "DRIVER=MySQL; DATABASE=test;";

-The driver name is chosen automatically during installation on Windows, so if you are using this OS or have chosen a driver name other that ``MySQL`` you'll have to specify it instead of ``MySQL`` in the connection string.
+The driver name is chosen automatically during installation on Windows, so if you are using this OS or have chosen a driver name other than ``MySQL`` you'll have to specify it instead of ``MySQL`` in the connection string.
 To find the driver name on Windows run ``odbcad32.exe``, ODBC Data Source Administrator, go to the ``Drivers`` tab where all the installed drivers are